 3 tablespoons of raspberry jam

-  3 tablespoons of Chambord, or other raspberry liqueur
+3 tablespoons of Chambord, or any other raspberry liqueur (optional)

-  - Two squares of Lindt Excellence Raspberry Intense chocolate, grated (see Note 2)
+- Two squares of grated Lindt Excellence Raspberry Intense chocolate or your choice. (see Note 2)

 Whip cream, sugar and vanilla extract together until thick.

 Spread a bit of cream onto the serving platter.
 This is to help the cake stick to the plate.

 Spread the raspberry jam on one side of each biscuit.

 - Spread some cream on the platter to act as glue.

 - Sandwich two biscuits with some cream and stand them up together on the platter.
 Repeat with the remaining biscuits so that if forms a log. (see Note 3)

 Drizzle over the Chambord / raspberry liqeur if using.